 Nearly 10 million Recalled magnets were manufactured in China and sold individually for 6 to 10 cents and in magnet sets for between $12 and $264 per set.
 The magnets were sold online and at certain Colorado retailers starting in January 2009.
 Zen Magnets and Neoballs are high-powered 5 mm spherical magnets.
 Consumers are urged to immediately stop using the recalled magnets and call Zen Magnets for a full refund.

 Serious, Lifelong Injuries

 CPSC said Zen Magnets was aware of two children who ingested Zen Magnets and required surgery to remove them along with parts of their intestines and bowels.
 The company was also aware of other reports of children and teens requiring surgery after ingesting these high-powered magnets.
 In one case, a 19-month-old girl died after ingesting similar magnets.

-This could potentially cause perforations, twisting, and blockage of the intestines as well as infections, blood poisoning, and death.
+This could cause perforations, twisting, and blockage of the intestines, infections, blood poisoning, and death.
 These types of major injuries often occur when young children and teens ingest the magnets.
-Teens have been known to use the magnets to mimic mouth piercings and swallow them inadvertently.
+Teens have been known to use magnets to mimic mouth piercings and swallow them inadvertently.
 Officials are warning consumers that a number of these magnets are marketed for children on trusted e-commerce sites.
 They are asking these sites to stop selling the magnets, which could cause catastrophic injuries or even deaths.

 Product Liability Issues

-If you or a loved one has been injured as a result of these or other products, you may be able to seek compensation for damages including medical expenses, lost income, hospitalization, cost of surgery, rehabilitation, permanent injuries, and pain and suffering.
-An experienced product defect lawyer will be able to advise injured victims and their families regarding their legal rights and options.
+If you or a loved one has been injured as a result of these or other products, you may be able to seek compensation for damages, including medical expenses, lost income, hospitalization, cost of surgery, rehabilitation, permanent injuries, and pain and suffering.
+An experienced product defect lawyer can advise injured victims and their families regarding their legal rights and options.